recyclejs/recycle/README.md

 # Recycle

-Recycle is a functional and reactive library for managing components.
+Recycle is a JavaScript library for creating modular applications using [Observable streams](http://reactivex.io/).

-With the official *React driver* (enabled by default), it can be used as a [React](https://facebook.github.io/react) component, giving you the ability to use [FRP paradigm](https://en.wikipedia.org/wiki/Functional_reactive_programming) for designing your apps.
+With the official *React driver*, it can be used as a [React](https://facebook.github.io/react) component, giving you the ability to use [FRP paradigm](https://en.wikipedia.org/wiki/Functional_reactive_programming) for designing your apps.